danielegasparri/span-gui/docs/stars_and_gas_kinematics.md

 	1. Perform an initial fit using the user-provided noise level without regularization (bias keyword set to zero).
 	2. Compute a refined noise estimate.
 	3. Re-run the fit using the updated noise value to obtain more accurate LOSVD parameters.
+- Custom bias keyword: To be used only when you fit at least 4 moments.
+This lets you to change the default bias value that pPXF uses (bias = 0.7*np.sqrt(500./goodpixels.size), from Cappellari & Emsellem 2004) and try to adjust the fit to a better estimate of H3 and H4 moments.

 ### Seventh Section: Uncertainty Estimation
 To estimate uncertainties in stellar kinematics, you can enable Monte Carlo simulations.